ozw1z5rd/PicoMite/README.md

 PicoMite V5.09.00b0

+Support for 16-bit displays.
+Shared CS pin for touch and SDcard.
+Optional connection to reset pin for all parallel displays.

+PicoMite V5.09.00b0

 Rationalisation of SPRITE AND BLIT.
 SPRITE SET TRANSPARENT RGB121colour.
 PRINT to VGA or LCD screen respects OPTION TAB

 PicoMite V5.08.00